JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 **Cons:**

 * **Relatively New:** While promising, `uv` is a newer tool compared to `venv` and `poetry`.
 Its ecosystem and integration with all existing tools might still be evolving.
 * **Limited Feature Set Compared to Poetry:** While it excels at environment management and package installation, it doesn't yet have the full suite of features that `poetry` offers for packaging, publishing, and dependency management.

-For example, it currently doesn't have its own build backend.
+> For example, it currently doesn't have its own build back-end.

 * **Learning Curve (for some):** While designed to be easy to use, switching to a new tool always involves a slight learning curve.
 * **Not a Complete Replacement for All Workflows Yet:** Depending on your specific needs, especially around complex packaging and publishing workflows, you might still need other tools in conjunction with `uv`.